SingularityIndonesia/Func-It/README.md

 Collections of utils to support your functional programming kotlin.
 This library uses awesome [Kotlin Arrow](https://arrow-kt.io/) as its base functional proramming library.

-It works with standard library such scope functions, and elses.
-Basicaly i just make it easier to use.
+It works with standard library such scope functions, standard monads, etc. Basicaly i just make it easier to use.
 This library won't adding any new things to learn, just a basic tings with extra and easier accessibilities.

 ## Implementation